Linear Re-representation with regress()

 3.2 Reconstructing the fitted data

-Reconstruction recovers the original data from the basis
+Reconstruction recovers fitted values in the original data space.
+The

 max_reconstruction_error <- max(abs(Y_hat - Y))